Ranking England’s most heartbreaking defeats since 1990: Italy, Germany…

-Since winning the World Cup in 1966, England have become masters of the heartbreaking defeat – and because we love to wallow in our own misery, we’ve ranked the 10 most galling of all.
+Since lifting the World Cup in 1966, England have become renowned for heartbreaking defeats – and because we love to wallow in our own misery, we’ve ranked the 12 most galling of all.

-We seem to have finally taught ourselves not to expect too much from the England team at major tournaments, but it’s still hard not to get a little carried away when one finally comes around.
+We often tell ourselves not to expect too much from the England team at major tournaments, but it’s still hard not to get a little carried away when one finally comes around.

 Unfortunately, that almost certainly means we’ll be adding to this list for years to come…